aeon-toolkit/aeon/docs/developer_guide/git_workflow.md

 .. note::

-   If any of the above seems like magic to you, look up the `Git documentation <https://git scm.com/documentation>`_.
-   If you get stuck, chat with us on `Slack`_, or join one of the community sessions.
+If the above is unclear, ook up the `Git documentation <https://git scm. com/documentation>`_.
+If you get stuck, chat with us on `Slack`_.